 Domestic Violence in Michigan

 Domestic violence is an “assault” or “assault and battery.”
 A simple assault is an intentional action or threat of action which would make a reasonable person fear immediate harm being done to them.
-This is important because many people mistakenly think that actual physical touching is required to be charged with a domestic violence case.
-The key factor in finding an assault is when any person “reasonably” feels they are about to be harmed.
+This is important because many people mistakenly think that actual physical touching must be charged with a domestic violence case.
+The critical factor in finding an assault is when any person “reasonably” feels they are about to be harmed.
 Assault and battery is an event where someone is actually touched.
 It is one step beyond the simple assault.
-Examples of a battery are punching, shoving, pushing or scratching another person intentionally and without that person’s consent.
+Examples of a battery are punching, shoving, pushing, or scratching another person intentionally and without that person’s consent.

 Domestic violence can result in additional punishments above and beyond those for simple assault or assault and battery.
 A simple assault or assault and battery may be charged as domestic violence when the alleged victim is a spouse or former spouse, if there is or was a dating relationship, if there is a child in common, or a resident or former resident of his or her household.

 Prosecutors and judges are often overzealous in the prosecution and punishment of domestic violence charges.
 The domestic violence defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. will not be intimidated, and we will zealously fight to avoid a conviction and jail time.